joeyschoblaska/bookify/readme.md

 bookify document.md
 ```

-You can specify the output file with a second argument (`bookify document.md output.pdf`),
+You can specify the output file with a second argument (`bookify document.md
-otherwise it will default to a PDF with the same name and directory as your input file.
+output.pdf`), otherwise it will default to a PDF in your current directory with
+the same name as the input file.

 Passing `-l` or `--landscape` as the first argument will render the document in
 a three-column landscape layout.